 - Goblet Squat: 3 sets of 10 repetitions.

-- Pullover (or lat pulldown): 3 sets of 10 repetitions.
+- Lat pulldown (or at-home alternative): 3 sets of 10 repetitions.

 In this circuit, we’re training our quads, glutes, spinal erectors, lats, chest, and the long head of our triceps.
 The reason this circuit works well is that we can set up a single dumbbell for each exercise, allowing us to switch between them conveniently.
 (Or, if you’re doing a lat pulldown, you can bring a dumbbell over to the machine for your goblet squats.)